-In our AD/PD Trials, we observed that Buntanetap reduced levels of neurotoxic proteins, improved axonal transport and synaptic function, reduced inflammation, improved the health of nerve cells and improved cognition and function in mild to moderate AD and PD patients.
+In our AD/PD Trials in human AD and PD patients, we observed that Buntanetap reduced levels of neurotoxic proteins, improved axonal transport and synaptic function, reduced inflammation, improved the health of nerve cells and improved cognition and function in mild to moderate AD and PD patients.

-We have observed that Buntanetap reduced the levels of multiple neurotoxic proteins in animals and reversed the toxic cascade.
-In addition, Buntanetap was observed to reverse the entire toxic cascade in animals and recover function, be it in the brain, the body, or the eyes.
+We have observed that Buntanetap reduced the levels of multiple neurotoxic proteins in animals and reversed the entire toxic cascade in animals and recovered the affected function, be it in the brain, the body, or the eyes.